quisquous/cactbot/README.md

 If you get an error that it can't find **FFXIV_ACT_Plugin.dll**, make sure the **FFXIV_ACT_Plugin.dll** is in the same directory as **Advanced Combat Tracker.exe**.

-If you get an error in the OverlayPlugin console similar to `Exception in SendFastRateEvents: Method not found: 'Void RainbowMage.HtmlRenderer.Renderer.ExecuteScript(System.String)'.` then you are still using the RainbowMage version of OverlayPlugin and need to upgrade to the latest x64 full version of the [hibiyasleep OverlayPlugin](https://github.com/hibiyasleep/OverlayPlugin/releases/latest) instead.
+If you get an error in the OverlayPlugin console similar to `Exception in SendFastRateEvents: Method not found: 'Void RainbowMage.HtmlRenderer.Renderer.ExecuteScript(System.String)'.` then you are still using the RainbowMage version of OverlayPlugin.
+You need to upgrade to the latest x64 full version of the [ngld OverlayPlugin](https://github.com/ngld/OverlayPlugin/releases/latest) instead.

-If you get an error on the OverlayPlugin console similar to `Uncaught TypeError: window.OverlayPluginApi.overlayMessage is not a function`, then you are using an earlier version of the OverlayPlugin.
-You need to be using the latest x64 full version of the [hibiyasleep OverlayPlugin](https://github.com/hibiyasleep/OverlayPlugin/releases/latest).
+If you get an error on the OverlayPlugin console similar to `Uncaught TypeError: window.OverlayPluginApi.overlayMessage is not a function`, then you are using an earlier version of the hibiyasleep OverlayPlugin.
+You need to upgrade to the latest x64 full version of the [ngld OverlayPlugin](https://github.com/ngld/OverlayPlugin/releases/latest) instead.

-If you get an error in the OverlayPlugin console similar to `Error: (overlay): C:\Program Files (x86)\Advanced Combat Tracker\OverlayPlugin\addons\CactbotOverlay.dll: System.IO.FileNotFoundException: Could not load file or assembly 'Newtonsoft.Json, Version=10.0.0.0, Culture=neutral, PublicKeyToken=30ad4fe6b2a6aeed' or one of its dependencies.
-The system cannot find the file specified.` then you have likely installed the wrong version of the OverlayPlugin.
-Please reinstall the latest x64 full version of the [hibiyasleep OverlayPlugin](https://github.com/hibiyasleep/OverlayPlugin/releases/latest).

 If you get an error in the OverlayPlugin console similar to `System.MissingMethodException: Method not found: '!!0[] System.Array.Empty()` then you have installed the wrong .NET framework version.
 Please install the [.NET Framework](https://www.microsoft.com/net/download/framework) version 4.6.1 or above.

-If you get a [CAS policy](https://blogs.msdn.microsoft.com/drew/2009/12/23/xunit-and-td-net-fixing-the-attempt-was-made-to-load-an-assembly-from-a-network-location-problem/) error on starting the OverlayPlugin, such as `An attempt was made to load an assembly from a network location which would have caused the assembly to be sandboxed in previous version of the .NET Framework.` then this means that you have forgotten to unblock some/all of your DLLs (either hibiyasleep or cactbot).
+If you get a [CAS policy](https://blogs.msdn.microsoft.com/drew/2009/12/23/xunit-and-td-net-fixing-the-attempt-was-made-to-load-an-assembly-from-a-network-location-problem/) error on starting the OverlayPlugin, such as `An attempt was made to load an assembly from a network location which would have caused the assembly to be sandboxed in previous version of the .NET Framework.` then this means that you have forgotten to unblock some/all of your DLLs (either OverlayPlugin or cactbot).
 First, stop ACT.
 Then, unblock everything; the easiest way is to unblock the original zip file and re-extract rather than unblocking every file individually.
 Finally, restart ACT again.

 If you get an overlay plugin error similar to `Error: (overlay): Exception in SendFastRateEvents: Could not load file or assembly 'FFXIV_ACT_Plugin, Version=(version), Culture=neutral, PublicKeyToken=null' or one of its dependencies.
 The system cannot find the file specified.` then you likely need to unblock the ffxiv plugin.
 See the instructions above for unblocking DLLs.

-If you get an ACT dialog that says `Invalid Plugin` and `This assembly does not have a class that implements ACT's plugin interface`, then you are loading the plugin incorrectly.
-Cactbot is an overlay and not a direct ACT plugin.
-Plugins like **FFXIV_ACT_PLUGIN.dll** and **OverlayPlugin.dll** are ACT plugins and are loaded via ACT -> Plugins -> Plugin Listing -> Add/Enable Plugin.
-Cactbot is an overlay plugin.
-You load it via going to Plugins -> OverlayPlugin.dll -> New.
-See the [adding overlay modules](#adding-overlay-modules) section for more details.

 If triggers or pieces of the UI do not work, ensure that "Disable Parsing from Network Data" is **not** checked in the FFXIV plugin settings.
 Network data is required for accurate trigger timing.

-If you are using cactbot for dps parsing and you don't get any data, make sure that the DPS update rate is set to a number higher than zero in your plugin config.
-Setting it to 3 is a good default.

 ## Building from source